Home ยป Korean Side Dishes (Banchan) ยป Korean Green Salad

 How to Make Korean Style Green Salad (Lettuce Salad)

-Making Korean style green salad is super easy!
-Simply place all the main salad ingredients in a mixing bowl then pour over the salad dressing.
-Gently toss to coat.
+Making Korean-style green salad is super simple!
+Just place all your salad ingredients in a large mixing bowl, then drizzle the dressing over the top.
+Gently toss everything together until the greens are evenly coated.

 Pouring over salad dressing